Council News Posts

 When attending any in-person activity hosted by Council or a Council-related group, participants are subject to Garden State Council’s Participant Waiver.

-To book a day-time visit to a Council camping property, please contact firstname.lastname@example.org.
+To book a day-time visit or unit-based camping at a Council camping property, please contact email@example.com.

 Since New Jersey entered Stage-2 back in June, 2020, a common question has been, “When can we go camping overnight?”